satojk/fishnet/data/README.md

+Two scripts in this directory: scraper.py and pgn_generator.py

+The first one hits Lichess's search endpoint with our filters (Stockfish Level 5, etc) and populates game_ids.pkl.

+The second one takes game_ids.pkl and hits Lichess's export endpoint and generates a games.pgn file, containing the pgn for each game_id in game_ids.pkl.

+Plan:

 `example_requests` give a few examples of the GET requests sent when scrolling down the search result page.
 We can get expected responses without providing any headers, it seems (not even cookies).